BBP52/Awesome-Digital-Watermarking/README.md

-# Awesome-Digital~Watermarking
+# Digital~Watermarking
-A list of awesome Digital-Watermarking.
+A list of papers about Digital-Watermarking.
 ## Contents

 ## Papers